ucsb-teaching-cs/w19/_lectures/lect04.md

 Some questions to guide the discussion:

-* What does PCK mean more simply?
+* What does PCK mean to you?
+* Recall a time when one of your teachers used PCK in their teaching or to help you understand a concept.
-* Recall a time where you have might have used PCK to better assist a student?
+* Recall a time when you (as a tutor) have might have used PCK to assist a student?
 (Its likely that you didn't call it PCK!)

 ## Practice one on one explanations

-To practice, we will play a game with flash cards
+To practice, we will play a game that involves flash cards.
+Each flash card has a question or a concept that a student is confused about.
+The goal of the game is to

+1. Practice explaining a concept in different ways, and as clearly as possible in 2 to 3 minutes

+2. Think about specific misunderstandings that a student may have related to that question.

+3. Refine your explanations based on your insights from 2.

+In line with these goals, we will play the game in three rounds:
 * Break into small group
-* Individuals take turns explaining the same concept to one other person in the group
+* First round: Take turns picking a flash card and reading it to your group
 * In the first round focus on explaining the same problem in different ways.
 Observe others and take notes about their explanation.
 * In the second round, repeat the same process as before and with the same topic.
 The person explaining a concept should additionally pick a "Tip card" and try to incorporate the tip in their interaction.
 * Debrief